Does caffiene cause adrenal fatigue?

 There are always going to be people around that make you stressed.
 Maybe they complain all of the time and are always negative.
 You need to get these bad boys out of your life.
 Try taking a break from them for a while.

 If you see them make out you haven’t noticed them and go in the other direction.
 Should you be avoiding your problems?
 No, but taking a break from them while your adrenals recover is a good idea.
 The people may even work it out for themselves!

 What if the problem is your spouse or a close family member?
 Well don’t start deliberately avoiding them or they will think that you are up to no good.
 Sit them down and explain the problem to them.
 Be diplomatic of course.
 If you can’t be honest with your family who else can you be honest with?

 Don’t let people use you too much.
 If you are used to saying “yes” try saying “no”.
 There will be shock and disbelief at first but they will soon get the message.

 Learn to laugh more.
 Laughing and having a good time means that you are free from stress and that your adrenal glands can take a well-deserved break!
 They will also repair themselves during this time.
 So talk to those people that make you laugh.
 Stop taking life so seriously!

 If you hate your job do something about it!
 It’s either put up or shut up.
 The short term stress of finding a new job will pay back dividends if your overall stress levels are decreased.
 Maybe a sideways move in the same company is an option?

 Melatonin can help you get into the right sleep patterns to help your adrenals.

 Vitamin C is essential in the fight against adrenal fatigue.
-Take Vitamin E as well as this will work alongside the Vitamin C to neutralize free radicals when your body makes adrenal hormones.
+Take Vitamin E, as well as this, will work alongside Vitamin C to neutralize free radicals when your body makes adrenal hormones.